-FFPE TISSUES - SECTIONING PROCEDURE
+FFPE TISSUE SECTIONING PROCEDURE

 - 1. Prepare a water bath at 40°C and place it next to the microtome. - 2.
 Prepare a clean, dry surface for placing the coated slides next to the microtome. - 3.
 Use compressed air to remove dust and lint from the slides prior to use. - 4.
 Place the slides next to the microtome. - 5.
-Insert a new blade for sectioning each new block, or as paraffin accumulates on the blade. - 6.
+Insert a new blade for sectioning each new block or as paraffin accumulates on the blade. - 6.
 Section the tissue at a thickness of 5-10 μm.

-CRITICAL Do not exceed 10 μm as this can disrupt the autofocusing capabilities of the microscope.
+CRITICAL > Do not exceed a thickness of 10 μm when sectioning tissue as this can disrupt the autofocusing capabilities of the microscope.
 Avoid folds and tears as these artifacts will affect image quality and data analysis.

 - 7. Place the sectioned tissue in the water bath for a few seconds to allow the tissue to flatten out. - 8.
-Once the tissue is completely flat and devoid of folds or wrinkles, quickly place a slide in the water bath and gently move it towards the tissue.
-Doing so, the tissue will lay on the slide as it is moved out of the water bath.
+Once the tissue is completely flat and devoid of folds or wrinkles, quickly place a slide in the water bath and gently move it toward the tissue.
+This technique helps the tissue lay on the slide as it is removed from the water bath.

-NOTE Make sure that the tissue section is placed in the center of the slide, as shown in FIGURE 2-4.
-Print this page out and use the true-to-size figure below as a guide.
-Tissue under the adhesive portion of the flow cell will affect bonding and likely fail.
-This could result in a leaking flow cell and hence loss of the tissue slide.
+Make sure the tissue section is placed in the center of the slide.
+(See Figure 2.4.)
+Print this page and use the true-to-size figure below as a guide.
+Tissue placed under the adhesive portion of the Flow Cell will affect bonding and will likely fail.
+This could result in a leaking Flow Cell and hence loss of the tissue slide.
 Additionally, ensure the tissue is placed on the positively charged side of the slide to ensure proper adhesion.